National Center for Complementary and Integrative Health: Overview

 The Office of Alternative Medicine (OAM) was established in October 1991 by the United States Congress.
 The OAM was expanded from an office into a center and renamed the National Center for Complementary and Alternative Medicine (NCCAM) in October 1998.
 It is one of several centers within the National Institutes of Health (NIH).

 The founding director of the center was Stephen Straus.
 In 2008, Josephine Briggs became the second director of NCCAM.
 The NCCAM was renamed the National Center for Complementary and Integrative Health (NCCIH) in December 2014.
-In August 2018, Helene Langevin was named director of the NCCIH.
+Helene Langevin was director from August 2018 to November 2025.

 The 2014 name change to NCCIH has been described by critics as an attempt by the center to mitigate criticism by avoiding the term "alternative" and distancing itself from having funded studies of questionable merit.

 The 2001 mission statement of the NCCAM stated that it was "dedicated to exploring complementary and alternative healing practices in the context of rigorous science; training complementary and alternative medicine researchers; and disseminating authoritative information to the public and professionals."

 As NCCIH, the mission statement is "to define, through rigorous scientific investigation, the usefulness and safety of complementary and alternative medicine interventions and their roles in improving health and health care".